 Synonyms: The Stratocracy of Altair, Shokoku no Altair, Türkiyeli Alnaşr Altair, Altair ve Savaşlar Kitabı, Anastasia no Shinei Taichou, Anastasia's Captain of the Guard, Rising Eagle of the General Nation

-Mahmut is a young Pasha serving on the general's council of Turkey.
-The clouds of war are gathering over his country.
-With Turkey's council split between the warmongers and the pacifists, Mahmut begins his quest to keep the peace at any cost.
+Tughril Mahmut is a young Pasha serving on the Divan of the Türkiye Stratocracy.
+The clouds of war are gathering over his country due to the threat of an aggressive Empire.
+With the Divan split between warmongers and the pacifists, Mahmut begins his quest to keep the peace at any cost.
 As he finds himself deeper and deeper in the politics of the ancient world, new enemies and allies surface.
 Who will prevail?
 What will Mahmut do if war proves to be inevitable?

 The historical genre of manga has focused (almost exclusively) on China (particularly the three kingdoms period), Japan (around the Sengoku period) and Europe up to the late renaissance (though the Japanese authors tend to insert hot springs, panties and random modern or uniquely japanese appliances into some of the more light-hearted evolutions of this genre).
 Shokoku no Altair departs from this traditional theatre and brings us instead to the Ottoman Empire, once the greatest power in the Mediterranean and an empire that lasted well into the 20th century.
 Shokoku no Altair is, at the root of it, a shounen manga, but brings a fresh face to semihistorical manga through a new setting and a promising plot.